 Felons will automatically be denied benefits, as will applicants whose health condition is a result of drug or alcohol abuse.
 If a person provides false information on an application, not only will their application be denied, but they may also be prosecuted by the government.
 Fortunately, if a person is denied benefits and they do not agree with the decision, they have a right to file an appeal for benefits.

 When a person needs the SSDI benefits they have worked long and hard for, nothing is more discouraging than receiving a denial letter from the government.
 This can be remarkably frustrating, but it is important to remember that it is possible to fight back and obtain benefits.
-Doing this alone can be difficult, but by working with an experienced Gwinnett County SSDI lawyer, an applicant can even the playing field and improve their chances of winning.
-A lawyer can help in the following ways:
+Doing this alone can be difficult, but by working with an experienced Gwinnett County SSDI attorney, an applicant can even the playing field and improve their chances of winning.
+A disability claims lawyer can help in the following ways:

 SSDI applicants do have a right to file an appeal in wake of a denial.
 There are generally four levels of an appeal, meaning applicants will have a total of four times to appeal.
 The lowest level is a reconsideration and the highest is a federal court review.
 Applicants must file their appeals in a timely manner or they risk losing their right to appeal.

 It is important to understand SSDI is a right, especially if you have worked long enough to pay into the system.
 If you have been denied SSDI, there may be a way to appeal the decision and obtain the benefits you need.
 Reach out to a Gwinnett SSDI lawyer if you are struggling with a claim.
 A Social Security advocate for the disabled can speak with you to develop a plan to get the benefits you need.

 With offices in Alpharetta, Atlanta and Marietta, we provide legal assistance to people throughout Georgia and the Southeast in all matters of Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).